0xTriboulet/Red_Team_Code_Snippets/Cpp/recursion_off_the_disk/Readme.md

 3) Encrypt shell.bin with xorencrypt.py (this will give you favicon.ico)

-4) Compile ROTD.cpp with .\compile.bat
+4) Compile rotd.cpp with .\compile.bat

 5) ????